ArtezGDA/illustratorPlugin-Examples/Tutorial_Scripting_ImportJsonData.md

 	var pathLayer = getLayerNamed(doc, "ShapeLayer")
 ```

-Then get to the path in this layer.
-From the Reference about the object *Layer*, we see that there is the property `pathItems` which we could use:
+Then dive into this layer and get the path.
+From the Reference about the *Layer* object, we can see that there is a property `pathItems` which we could use:

-**Step 12.2: Layer Reference: the pathItems property**
+**Step 12.2: `Layer` Reference: the `pathItems` property**
 ![Step 12.2](screenshots/import_step12_2_pathItems_reference.png)

 This will give us *PathItems*, a collection of *PathItem*(s).
-Studying the *PathItem* teaches us that there is read-only property `pathPoints`, returning a list, *PathPoints*.
+Studying the *PathItem* object teaches us that there is a read-only property `pathPoints`, returning a list, *PathPoints*.

-**Step 12.3: PathItem Reference: the pathPoints property**
+**Step 12.3: `PathItem` Reference: the `pathPoints` property**
 ![Step 12.2](screenshots/import_step12_3_pathPoints_reference.png)

 The *PathPoints* is a collection of multiple *PathPoint*(s).
-And if we study its reference we find just a few properties each point has, the `anchor` probably being most notable: the location of the point.
+And if we study its reference we find just a few properties each point has.
+The `anchor` property is probably being most notable: it is the position of the point.

-**Step 12.4: PathPoint Reference**
+**Step 12.4: `PathPoint` Reference**
 ![Step 12.4](screenshots/import_step12_4_pathPoint_reference.png)

-So now we know how to access these properties.
-Let's just get the first point of the polygon, and see if we can access some of its properties:
+So now we know how to exactly access these properties, and their child-properties.
+For testing purposes, and to get our hands dirty, let's just get the first point of the polygon, and see if we can access some of its properties.
+We start easy and try to get the *PathItem*:

 ```javascript
 	// Print the pathItems of the pathLayer